Damien Dempsey at Iveagh Gardens, Dublin, 06 July 2019

-As the sun sets, there is many people aloft on mate’s shoulders, beery hugs galore with many standing in near-religious devotion; that ‘hands-in-the-air-tilt-your-head-back-sing-every-word’ mode.
+As the sun sets, there are many people aloft mate’s shoulders, beery hugs galore with few standing in near-religious devotion; that ‘hands-in-the-air-tilt-your-head-back-sing-every-word’ mode.

 Coming to the end of the concert, the crowd are treated to a selection of Irish folk classics.
 For Paddy On The Railway, the audience become joyously boisterous, with even a mosh-pit breaking out for the last big chorus.

 As is expected for a Damo gig, the Northsider ends the set with It’s All Good.
 He drops his guitar at the end of the song and conducts the mass of people to sing along the repeated line: “love yourself today.”
 An impassioned Dempsey points the mic at the crowd with one hand and beats his chest with the other.

 After dropping to his knees and giving a grateful bow, the big man walks off stage.
 The crowd however, continue singing long after the concert is finished.

 While belting out the refrain, masses of people spill out onto Harcourt Street.
 Wary onlookers queueing for nightclubs are wondering are they about to be attacked by a rowdy mob of people shouting: “love yourself.”

 Oh the irony.
 No, it’s just the church of Damo, coming out of Saturday service.